ZhangHanbo/Visual-Manipulation-Relationship-Network-Pytorch/README.md

 # Visual Manipulation Relationship Network

 #### News!
 I have updated this package so that it can support pytorch 1.0 now.
 See branch pytorch1.0.
+#### IMPORTANT: Please be informed that the performance of the pytorch1.0 version is not the ones in the paper.
+That is:
+#### 1. For VMRN: the performance is lower due to some unknown reasons.
+#### 2. For ROI-GD: the performance is much better.
+#### I am trying to fix the bugs here.
+Before further updates, please use the pytorch0.4.0_oldversion branch to reproduce the performance in the paper.

 ## Introduction
 This package includes our latest proposed robotic grasping algorithms.
 Main framework is based on code of Faster RCNN (https://github.com/jwyang/faster-rcnn.pytorch).